agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-WOS.md

 * Presence of peer review and clear statement of the peer review policy
 * Scholarly content (The journal must contain primarily original scholarly material)
-* Articles titles and article abstracts in english
+* Articles titles and article abstracts in English
 * Bibliographic Information in Roman Script
 * Clarity of language
 * Presence of Ethics Statements